 Get your investigating cap on and find which keywords you’re currently ranking for, if any.

-To do this, sign in to your account and head over to the Keywords tab:
+To do this, sign in to your account and head over to the Rank Tracker tab:

 Here, you’ll find a fancy lookin’ graph that shows how your keyword rankings have fluctuated over the past few weeks.

 Scroll down a little further and you’ll see which URLs are currently ranking for each keyword:

 Then, select “All” from the dropdown menu in the upper left corner, and hit the “Export” button: